What is motorcycle insurance?

 Do you need motorcycle insurance?

 Yes.
-Motorcycle insurance is required in all states except New Hampshire (New Hampshire still requires financial responsibility if you cause an accident, so you’ll want to be properly insured).
+Motorcycle insurance is mandated in most states.
 If you ride without insurance or lack the proper coverages, you could get a fine, have your license revoked, suffer a court-ordered financial judgement that you can’t afford, or even land in jail.
-No worries, though—Progressive and most other insurers won’t sell a policy that doesn’t meet your state’s requirements.
+No worries, though— Progressive and most other insurers won’t sell a policy that doesn’t meet your state’s requirements.

 How to get motorcycle insurance

 At Progressive, you can buy motorcycle insurance anytime and usually get coverage immediately.
 This is ideal for when you need insurance to ride your new bike home from the dealership.
 You can print proof of insurance or download it to your phone in most states.
 Here’s how you can purchase a motorcycle policy through Progressive.
 Prices can vary depending on how you buy.